sksumanta/DataScienceNml/MLProjects/titanicDataAnalysis/README.md

     Cabin : Cabin of the passenger
     Embarked : point of embankment/boarding point ( C  , Q , S)

+1.)
+Who were the passengers on the Titanic?
+(Ages,Gender,Class,..etc)

+2.)
+What deck/cabin were the passengers on and how does that relate to their class?

+3.)
+Where did the passengers come from?

+4.)
+Who was alone and who was with family?

+5.)
+What factors helped someone survive the sinking?

+6.)
+Did the deck have an effect on the passengers survival rate?

+7.)
+Did family size has any effcet on survival rate?

 ###### # Visualize of Fare column

 ![Visualization of Fare](https://github.com/sksumanta/DatascienceNml/blob/master/AllProjectImages/titanic/Fare.png)